 - Where possible should have no visible joins to avoid the occasional tendency to pick.

 Buildings where children, or adults with autism, live and learn must be warm, friendly and welcoming environments.

-A learning environment which is sympathetic to those with autism will not only boost the development of those on the spectrum but may have a positive impact on all children, especially for those with ADHD, Dyslexia.
+A learning environment that is sympathetic to those with autism will not only boost the development of those on the spectrum but may have a positive impact on all children, especially for those with ADHD, Dyslexia.

 Over the years there has been an increase in the number of children on the spectrum within mainstream education.
-This can bring with it many challenges in terms of their ability to function and communicate within an environment which is not suited to their needs.
+This can bring with it many challenges in terms of their ability to function and communicate within an environment that is not suited to their needs.

 Many children with autism require assistance and one to one support to facilitate their participation within mainstream education environments.
 With more considered design principles this may result in easier integration with their environment and other people.

 With a greater understanding of specialist design principles and the benefits they can bring, such principles can be applied not just to specialist schools and care environments but into homes and workplaces as well.

 All the above information is available to download in our useful Guide that can be found on the Design with Autism in Mind page.